vic-ma/howtodismantle.github.io/_posts/2024-04-24-Modbus-Madness-How-to-address-a-modbus-RTU-sensor-from-scratch.md

 The basic idea is to integrate several sensors in a bus system, where every sensor has an address.

-1. Each time the master (like a PLC) needs to query a value from the sensors, it sends a request package with the address of the sensor to the bus.
+1. Each time the master (like a PLC) needs to query a value from the sensors, it sends a request package to the bus, with the address of the sensor.
 2. The sensor sends back its answer.
-3. Depending on the nature of the answer, there are four main "structures" for how to organize the data exchange.
+3. Depending on the nature of the answer, there are four main "structures" for how to organize the data exchange:
+  * A discrete output.
+  * A discrete input.

-A discrete output or input, called a "Holding Register," for command and configuration values, and the "Input Register" which contains the actual measures or values of the sensor.
-As we want to query sensor values we go for the "Input Register" here in our sample.
+  * A holding register, for command and configuration values.
+  * The input register, which contains the actual measures or values of the sensor.

+Because we want to query sensor values, we want the input register.
 Check out the [Modbus Wikipedia page](https://en.wikipedia.org/wiki/Modbus) to learn more about the details of the protocol.

 ## RTU and TCP and the hardware we need